 Some kids who will cry if you put them in a sling, because they will feel limited, whereas others will feel warm and safe.
 I have three kids and each is different in their need for touch.
 I find that natural.
-Yes, physical touch contributes to people’s self-esteem, but I wish they could have remembered the hugs they got in their infancy.
-I wish there was a tank of hugs and touch that they could carry with them to adulthood.
-It is wishful thinking but far from being real.
-People need hugs and physical touch all the time – infants, toddlers, teens, parents, growth-ups, old folks – everybody.
-There is magic in the infant years, but hugs are not that magic.
+Yes, physical touch contributes to people’s self-esteem, but I wish they could have remembered the hugging they got as babies.

-Teen depression is not caused by not being hugged and touched in infant years but because parents think it is valuable to touch their kids when they are cute babies, but when the cuteness disappears, the hugs and the physical affection disappear with it.
+Teen depression is not caused by not being hugged and touched when they were babies.
+It happens because parents think it is valuable to touch their kids when they are cute babies, but when the cuteness disappears, the hugging and the physical affection disappear with it.
 Many teens do not get touch from anyone close to them.

 Happy ongoing parenting is the answer,